sunny-potato/ecommerce_react_native_app/README.md

 - Save favorites as a list
 - Offer two languages (English, Norwegian)
 - Change background theme (Dark mode, Light mode)

+## Reference
+Product descriptions in the app come from https://www.bama.no/ or https://meny.no/